Why Am I So Insecure In My Relationship? Reasons & Ways To Cope

 7. Create comforting rituals

 To that end, consciously develop certain rituals to bond with your partner every single day.
-Go for a morning walk, cook a meal together, watch a television show regularly, display your affection physically by touching and hugging each other or join a hobby class like art or music together which will give you something to share.
+Go for a morning walk, cook a meal together, watch a television show regularly, display your affection physically by touching and hugging each other, or join a hobby class like art or music together which will give you something to share.

 8. Break old patterns

 Each one of us carries our emotional baggage along with us and also brings it to our relationships.
 This baggage determines how we connect with our partners and behave in our relationships.
-An awareness of this baggage can help you change old, negative patterns, which goes a long way in reducing insecurity.
+An awareness of this baggage can help you change old, negative patterns, which goes a long way in overcoming insecurity.
 School yourself to think and behave differently from the way you did in a previous failed relationship.

-Doing this may not be easy but can be the most effective answer to how to not be insecure.
+Doing this may not be easy but can be the most effective answer to how to not be insecure in a relationship.
 It is challenging for most people to embark on this journey of self-exploration and self-awareness by themselves.
 Working with a therapist or a counselor can be immensely beneficial in this endeavor.
 If your insecurities are deep-seated and have begun impacting the quality of your relationship, consider seeking professional help.
 Experienced and skilled counselors on Bonobology’s panel are here for you.

 10. Don’t compare